gapotchenko/Gapotchenko.FX/Source/Data/README.md

-The folder contains Gapotchenko.FX modules responsible for data access and serialization.
+The directory contains Gapotchenko.FX modules responsible for data access and serialization.